Business Culture – As featured in Mo2vate Magazine – Issue 03 – October 2020

 Workplace stress has been linked to health problems ranging from metabolic syndrome to cardiovascular disease and mortality.

 Disengagement is costly.
 In studies by the Queens School of Business and by the Gallup Organisation, disengaged workers had 37% higher absenteeism, 49% more accidents, and 60% more errors and defects.
 In organisations with low employee engagement scores, they experienced 18% lower productivity, 16% lower profitability, 37% lower job growth, and 65% lower share price over time.
-Importantly, businesses with highly engaged employees enjoyed 100% more job applications.
+Importantly, companies with highly engaged employees enjoyed 100% more job applications.

 If we have the possibility to create environments that are good for our health, engaging places to be, where we feel valued, secure with sustainable businesses, isn’t that an opportunity to take?